Dan J. Harkey

 Misrepresentation of income, assets, or property value can lead to bad loans.

-Example: Mortgage fraud cases rose by 14.6% in California since 2023, driven by inflated appraisals and falsified income documents.
+Example: Mortgage fraud cases in California increased by 14.6% since 2023, primarily driven by inflated appraisals and falsified income documents.

 8. How to Mitigate These Risks

-- For Borrowers: Maintain healthy credit, avoid over-leveraging, and understand loan terms before signing.
+• For Borrowers: Maintain a healthy credit score, avoid over-leveraging, and thoroughly understand the loan terms before signing.

 9. Key Mortgage Risks: What Industry Professionals Need to Know